rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	:::xml
 	<PreloadLegacyAPD value="1"/>

-### Preloads \\ 2PreloadJSObjects
+### PreloadJSObjects
-Whether or not to preload the NPAPI plugin to provide native JavaScript objects for each of the modules.
+Determines whether to preload the NPAPI plug-in to provide native JavaScript objects for each of the modules.
+On the Enterprise Tablet, this plug-in will be included if the JSObjects plug-in is preloaded.

 **Possible Values**